horizontalsystems/blockchain-crypto-guides/token_guides/tether.md

 The basic operating principle behind Tether and other centralized stablecoins is that there should be an equivalent amount of USD held in the deposit accounts belonging to the company issuing the stablecoin.

-This deposit ensures that the Tether Limited can always act as a buyer of last resort to purchase all Tethers in circulation if for the market demand for Tether tokens goes to zero.
+This deposit ensures that the Tether Limited can always act as a buyer of last resort to purchase all Tethers in circulation should the market demand for Tether tokens go to zero.

-On 2020 alone, Tether Limited has printed several billions worth of USDT tokens nearly doubling the amount of tokens in circulation.
+> On 2020 alone, Tether Limited has printed several billions worth of USDT tokens nearly doubling the amount of tokens in circulation.

 The Tether Limited currently acts as a centralized custodian of the reserve assets.
 The company claims that all Tether tokens in circulation are 100% backed by cash and other liquid assets.
-There has been a lot of controversy around that and at this point there is no sure way to know that Tether Limited has the required amount of cash or other liquid reserves.
+There has been a lot of controversy around tha.
+Aat this point there is no sure way to know that Tether Limited has the required amount of cash or other liquid reserves.

 Trust aside, there are some other issues as well: